Skip to main content

 Christy Amanda Billy

 From the University of Sydney, Sydney, Australia; Diaverum Medical Scientific Office and Diaverum Academy, Lund, Sweden; Amedeo Avogadro University of Eastern Piedmont, Novara; University of Bari, Bari, Italy; Department of Medicine, University of Otago, Christchurch, Christchurch, New Zealand.
 C.A.
 Billy, MD, MMed (ClinEpi), University of Sydney; R.T.
 Lim, B-BMED, University of Sydney; M. Ruospo, MscMed, Diaverum Medical Scientific Office and Amedeo Avogadro University of Eastern Piedmont; S.C.
 Palmer, MB ChB, PhD, Department of Medicine, University of Otago, Christchurch; G.F.
 Strippoli, MD, PhD, University of Sydney, Diaverum Medical Scientific Office, University of Bari, and Diaverum Academy.
 Address correspondence to Prof. G.F.
 Strippoli, Department of Emergency and Organ Transplantation, University of Bari, Piazza Giulio Cesare, 70124 Bari, Italy.
-E-mail: gfmstrippoli@gmail.com.
+E-mail: gfmstrippoli{at}gmail.com.
 Accepted for publication June 8, 2017.

 • Find this author on Google Scholar